P2Enjoy/train-data-generator-xrpl-llm-experiment/dataset-generator/README.md

   - `training_corpus_out` (`outputs/d_04_training_corpus.jsonl`): prompt/completion pairs for SFT.
 - `positives_per_schema` (`250`): validated “good” teacher samples per schema.
 This is the main knob for dataset size.
 - `negative_ratio` (`0.6`): approximate negatives per positive (so per schema you get ~`positives_per_schema * (1 + negative_ratio)` rows; with 250 and 0.6 → ~400 rows/schema).
+- `refusals_per_schema` (`20`): number of refusal samples per schema when a request is not satisfiable; each includes a reason and a suggested alternative.

 ### `training` (SFT / LoRA on Gemma 3 270M)